imfd-stroemungsmechanik/introduction-into-cfd/5_diffuser/1_preprocessing.md

 ## OpenFOAM Case Structure

 A case being simulated involves data for mesh, fields, properties, control parameters, etc. In OpenFOAM this data is stored in a set of files within a case directory rather than in a single case file, as in many other CFD packages.
-The case directory is given a suitably descriptive name, here `diffusor`.
+The case directory is given a suitably descriptive name, here `diffuser`.
 This folder contains the following subfolders and files:

 ```
 ├── 0